Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Background

 where $\distH{\cdot}{\cdot}$ is the Hellinger distance and $\kappa$ is the subspace Poincar\'e constant of the prior, which is bounded under mild conditions (see~\cite[Assumption 2.1, Proposition 2.2]{CuiTong:2022:1} for details).

-\paragraph{Data-free LIS~\cite{CuiZahm:2021:1,LiCuiLiMarzoukZahm:2024:1}} In contrast to the data-dependent LIS, the data-free LIS can be constructed before observing any data.
-This approach allows for the identification of directions in which the posterior distribution varies the most from the prior for the average data realization.
-Denoting the Fisher information matrix of the likelihood as
+\paragraph{Data-free LIS~\cite{CuiZahm:2021:1,LiCuiLiMarzoukZahm:2024:1}} Compared to the data-dependent LIS, the data-free LIS is constructed before any data are observed.
+It identifies directions along which the posterior deviates most from the prior for average data realizations.
+Given the Fisher information matrix

 the data-free LIS is defined through the dominant $r$-dimensional eigenspace of the matrix